 What if there is a hurricane warning right before your trip?

-What about hurricanes that hit while you're at Disney?
+What about hurricanes that hit while you are at Disney?

 While this is extremely rare, it can happen and there are plans in place.
 Disney has five stages that cast members follow in the event of harsh weather.
 Disney has had the need to close the parks due to an impending hurricane, but only a few times.
 They close all of the parks for the safety of their guests and staff.

-This does not necessarily affect the entire property, though.
+This does not necessarily impact the entire property, though.
 People can still stay in their resorts.
-Disney makes a great effort to make the guests' time as magical as possible while the parks are closed.
+Disney goes above and beyond to make the guests' time as magical as possible while the parks are closed.
 Characters and entertainers make trips to the Walt Disney World resort hotels for special meet-n-greet and photo opportunities.
-Cast members have special events in the resort lobbies and in-room Disney movie marathons.
-They also make a great effort to ensure all guests are fully informed of all activities with pamphlets, posting it on the tv on the Disney Resort Channel, cast members passing on information, etc. From what I have been told, no one ever felt stressed or witnessed chaos.
+Cast members have special events in the hotel lobbies and in-room Disney movie marathons.
+They also ensure all guests are fully informed of all activities with pamphlets, posting it on the tv on the Disney Resort Channel, cast members passing on information, etc. From what I have been told, no one ever felt stressed or witnessed chaos.
 All of the cast members did a great job of making the unusual event as comfortable as possible.

-Just because a hurricane at Walt Disney World is rare and Disney does a great job in preparing for these rare times, doesn't mean you shouldn't be prepared.
+Just because a hurricane at Walt Disney World is rare and Disney does a great job in preparing for these rare times, does not mean you should not be prepared.
 If you plan on going to Walt Disney World during hurricane season, you may want to consider buying travel insurance.
-While the official dates are June 1st-November 30, that doesn't mean a hurricane won't appear in May or December.
-It's very rare, but remember that they used to have the hurricane season dates at June 15th-October 31st.
+While the official dates are June 1st-November 30th, that does not mean a hurricane will not appear in May or December.
+It is very rare, but remember that they used to have the hurricane season dates at June 15th-October 31st.
 They had to expand the season, because hurricanes kept occurring outside of the usual season.
-It doesn't hurt to be prepared.
+It does not hurt to be prepared.

-Don't let the threat of hurricane weather stop you from hitting the parks.
-We'd all rather be at Disney in the rain than at home with no rain.
+Do not let the threat of hurricane weather stop you from hitting the parks.
+We would all rather be at Disney in the rain than at home with no rain.
 But rest assure, if something happens, Disney is ready for it.